adamtow/autocuts-admin/docs/index.md

 ![Choose which destination to create the Autocut in](https://adamtow.github.io/autocuts-admin/images/destination-zapier-2.png)

 ### IFTTT
 Any trigger on IFTTT can now run shortcuts automatically on your iOS devices with Autocuts.
-All you need to do is create a file that resides on Dropbox after a triggering event has occurred.
+All you need to do is create an Autocut file that resides on Dropbox after a triggering event has occurred.

 In the example below, we're creating a Destination Service with IFTTT that makes use of the Maker Events Webhooks app.
 You'll need a [Maker Webhooks API Key](https://ifttt.com/maker_webhooks).